Diana Franco Corso, M.D.

 - Eat a sensible diet.

 - Maintain a body mass index of less than 25.

-By tuning in to your body, making healthy choices and working closely with your provider, you can enhance your quality of life living with IBD.
+By tuning in to your body, making healthy choices and working closely with your professional, you can enhance your quality of life living with inflammatory bowel disease.